- 1 pound ground beef

 - In a 6-qt. stockpot, cook beef over medium heat 6-8 minutes or until beef is no longer pink; drain.
 Set beef aside.

 - In same pot, heat oil over medium-high heat.
 Add onion, zucchini and carrot; cook and stir 2-3 minutes or until just tender.
-Transfer beef mixture back to pot.
-Stir in marinara sauce, Italian seasoning and if desired, crushed red pepper.
+Stir in beef mixture, marinara sauce, Italian seasoning and if desired, crushed red pepper.
 In a large bowl, combine ricotta, Parmesan, eggs and basil.

 - Spread 1/2 cup meat sauce into the bottom of the slow cooker.
 Layer with four noodles, breaking as needed to fit.
 Top with 1-1/2 cups meat mixture, 1-2/3 cups cheese mixture and 1 cup mozzarella cheese.
 Repeat layers twice.
 Cook, covered, on low 4 hours or until noodles are tender.
 Let stand 30 minutes.
 If desired, sprinkle with grape tomatoes and additional basil.
 Yield: 8 servings.